Jin's net worth: Know everything about the BTS member's assets, earnings and more

 What is the net worth of BTS’ Jin?

-According to a report in South China Morning Post, Jin’s net worth was around USD 20 million as of 2021.
-Considering the rise in Jin’s solo activities following BTS’ group hiatus, this figure has surely increased in recent times (according to Celebrity Net Worth, Jin’s estimated net worth as of June 2023 is USD 30 million).
+According to a report in South China Morning Post, Jin’s net worth was around USD 20 million (INR 164 crore approx.) as of 2021.
+Considering the rise in Jin’s solo activities following BTS’ group hiatus, this figure has surely increased in recent times (according to Celebrity Net Worth, Jin’s estimated net worth as of June 2023 is USD 30 million or INR 246 crore approx.).

 Jin’s solo music: The Astronaut, Awake, Epiphany and more